cms-opendata-workshop/workshop2023-lesson-azureVM/_episodes/03-containers.md

     exit
     ```

-With CMSSW installed and the container running, you can now proceed with analyzing the open data from CERN using the CMSSW software.
+With CMSSW container running, you can now proceed with analyzing the open data from CERN using the CMSSW software.

 > Please note that the commands provided above are a summary of the installation process.
 > For more detailed instructions and additional configurations, refer to the official documentation.